We’ve all been at that point.

 However, they should be used with caution because pushy methods can rapidly become risky for your brand loyalty.

-Creating urgency is good, abusing it is bad.
+Creating urgency is good, but abusing it is bad.

-Some stores just go all in and put everything on sale all year long, creating the feeling that everything is a bargain.
+Some stores go all out and put everything on sale all year long, creating the feeling that everything is a bargain.

-As a rule of thumb, only display genuine offers and don’t abuse them: occasionally is enough and is generally more powerful.
+As a rule of thumb, only display genuine offers and don’t abuse them.
+Occasional sales are enough and generally more powerful.

-We’re exposed to sales and promotional offers all the time: it’s hard to distinguish fake sales from real bargains.
+As we’re exposed to sales and promotional offers all the time, sometimes it’s hard to distinguish fake sales from real bargains.

 To avoid sounding too pushy, try not to use too many flashing banners—your visitors should be able to sense a real bargain at first glance.

-Similarly to the copy, your call-to-action should state a real benefit and emphasize the urgency/scarcity.
+Similar to the carefully chosen vocabulary, your call-to-action should state a real benefit and emphasize the urgency/scarcity.

 For example, it’s a common practice to indicate the remaining stock in order to trigger the scarcity instinct.

-Crafting personalized messages is a major digital marketing trend in 2018.
+Crafting personalized messages is a major trend we see in digital marketing.

 Because it’s so efficient, adding hints of scarcity and urgency to your personalized messages could dramatically increase your sales.